-- (1) Amounts shown are the estimated possible payouts for fiscal year 2017 under the annual cash bonus program, based on certain assumptions.
-The actual bonuses awarded to the named executive officers for the 2017 fiscal year are reported in the above Summary Compensation Table under the column "Bonus." - (2) Amounts shown represent RSUs granted under the 2014 Equity Incentive Plan (the "2014 Plan") to the named executive officers in fiscal year 2017.
-As more fully described above, 50% of the RSUs granted on January 4, 2017 vest 20% for every 10% increase in the closing price of the Company's common stock (above the grant date price) that occurs within 10 years of the grant date; provided that such 10% increase is sustained for 20 consecutive trading days and certain other conditions are met and the other 50% vest 100% on the five-year anniversary of the date of grant.
-Mr. DeMarco's RSUs are also subject to a five-year holding period. - (3) On April 10, 2017, Mr. Fendley received (a) 100,000 RSUs with vesting terms consistent with those described in footnote 2 above, (b) 25,000 RSUs which vest 25% on each anniversary of the date of grant and (c) 25,000 RSUs which vest 20% on each anniversary of the date of grant. - (4) The fair value of stock awards as calculated in accordance with Topic 718 is \$7.51 per share for the time-based grants and \$7.12 for the market-based grants on January 4, 2017; and \$7.84 per share for the time-based grants and \$7.44 for the market-based grants on April 10, 2017.
+- (1) Amounts shown are the estimated possible payouts for fiscal year 2018 under the annual cash bonus program, based on certain assumptions.
+The actual bonuses awarded to the named executive officers for the 2018 fiscal year are reported in the above Summary Compensation Table under the column "Bonus." - (2) Amounts shown represent RSUs granted under the 2014 Equity Incentive Plan (the "2014 Plan") to the named executive officers in fiscal year 2018.
+As more fully described above, the performance-based RSUs granted on January 4, 2018 vest (assuming performance-based RSUs are granted at target) (a) 50% based on TSR for the Company's common stock relative to the Company's peers during a three year period, and (b) 50% based on the Company's EBITDA growth during a three year period, and the time-based RSUs vest 100% on the five-year anniversary of the date of grant.
+Mr. DeMarco's RSUs are also subject to a five-year deferral period. - (3) The fair value of stock awards as calculated in accordance with Topic 718 is \$10.95 per share for the time-based grants and \$12.73 for the performance-based grants on January 4, 2018.
+This value is calculated assuming the performance-based RSUs are granted at target.

-Outstanding Equity Awards at December 31, 2017
+Outstanding Equity Awards at December 30, 2018

-The following table sets forth the outstanding equity awards for each named executive officer as of December 31, 2017.
+The following table sets forth the outstanding equity awards for each named executive officer as of December 30, 2018.